Petrus Andreas Gambari

 Petrus Andreas Gambari or Pier Andrea Gambari (1480–1528) was a Roman Catholic prelate who served as Bishop of Faenza (1528).

 Biography

-On 7 Aug 1528, Petrus Andreas Gambari was appointed during the papacy of Pope Clement VII as Bishop of Faenza.
+Born in Casalfiumanese in 1480, Gambari established a prominent career as a jurist and law professor, specializing in both civil and canon law.
+He authored several significant legal treatises during the Renaissance, most notably his 1533 work on legal dialectics.

-He served as Bishop of Faenza only for a month until his death in Sep 1528.
+On 7 August 1528, during the papacy of Pope Clement VII, Gambari was appointed Bishop of Faenza.
+He held the office for only a brief period before his death in Viterbo in September 1528.